aryan6673/donate/README.md

   - https://your-donate-site.vercel.app
 ```
 - Organization-wide: put `.github/FUNDING.yml` in your org’s special `.github` repository to apply it to all repos that don’t have their own.

+## Roadmap (you can pick these up)
+- Optional donor wall sourced from Stripe charges/metadata.
+- Real GitHub “commits this year” metric.
+- Multi‑currency support.

+## Contributing & License
+- Issues and PRs welcome.
+See `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md`.
+- MIT License.
+See `LICENSE`.

+Made with love by [aryan6673](https://github.com/aryan6673) ❤️

+If this helps your project, star the repo and share it with another maintainer.
+One less blocker between your work and your supporters.